Jeecis/DiscordBot/README.md

 ### Bot commands

 AI:

 /ai - chat with chatGPT

 Stocks:

 /addstock - adds stock to track

 /getprice - get price of any stock

 /startstockloop - the bot will start looping through stock news and provide coefficient in the interval from -1 to 1 on whether you should invest in the stock that's being tracked

 /stopstockloop - the bot will stop the stock loop

 News (works only on few specific websites such as delfi.lv or lsm.lv):

 /addnews - sets news website to track

 /news - get the latest news

-/startnewsloop - the bot will start looping through news and print the latest news every hour /stopnewsloop - the bot will stop looping through news
+/startnewsloop - the bot will start looping through news and print the latest news every hour

+/stopnewsloop - the bot will stop looping through news

 Hidden commands (not meant to be executed by every user):

 /sync - syncs all the bot.tree commands

 /setCID - sets the channel ID where the bot should send messages

 ### How to test it
 Since hosting a discord bot with gpt integration isn't cheap the steps will be more complicated.

+Download this projects file and open it in your favourite IDE (Pycharm or Vscode)

-Firstly, you will have to set your own API keys in environmental variables, but I will just provide the API key names mentioned in my program and to which API they are related:
+You will have to set your own API keys in environmental variables, but I will just provide the API key names mentioned in my program and to which API they are related:

 For OpenAI API - OPENAI_API_KEY

 For Alphavantage news API - NEWS_API_KEY

-For Discord bot API - DISCORD_API_KEY
+For Discord bot API - DISCORD_API_KEY (for this you will have to create your own discord bot)

 After setting the API keys you should be set and just run the program ;)